Atsyllac/ERP_Analysis/README.md

 <img width="1081" height="1069" alt="image" src="https://github.com/user-attachments/assets/2ebd8890-3981-47fa-a416-8cb9a0c641b8" />
 Note that the classes here are "grammatical error", "normal", "semantic error", "semantic_grammatical error"

 Despite only running the model for 10 epochs, it did a very good job capturing the types of errors seen in the embeddings and participant EEGs.
-Based on these results, I would consider this branching model architecture a viable method for classifying ERP types given EEG data and the sentences used to ellicit the ERPs.
+Based on these results, I would consider this branching model architecture a viable method for classifying ERP types given EEG data and the sentences used to elicit the ERPs.
 I was concerned that the EEGs were temporally sentence-locked rather than event-locked, meaning there would be more information and noise for the model to parse through, though this did not pose an issue for the model.
 In terms of limitations, as always, data was difficult to find for this type of project.
-I do think this data might have been so easy for the model to parse because every participant read the exact same sentences.
+I do think this data might have been so easy for the model to parse because every participant reads the exact same sentences.
 I wonder if this classification task using this architecture could be generalized to participants reading different sentences or perhaps speakers of a different language.

 ## Conclusion
 Computational models offer exciting opportunities for the analysis of neurolinguistic data.
+The results from this project indicate that a branched neural network architecture can take sentence-locked EEG data and sentence-level embeddings and classify which type of stimulus resulted in the ERP.
+While research has been done on using CNNs to decode EEGs (see EEGNet and DeepConvNet), I have not seen a classification task such as this, especially using non-English data.
+The salient takeaway from this project is that a CNN can properly encode ERP data while giving less weight to the rest of an EEG scan, making token-locked EEG scans unnecessary for ERP analysis using neural networks.
+Additionally, sentence-level embeddings, rather than token-level embeddings, can be combined with EEG data to further research related to semantic representations of words in the brain.